xqq/libaribcaption/README.md

 ## Overview
-libaribcaption provides decoder and renderer for handling ARIB STD-B24 based broadcast captions, makes it possible for general players to render ARIB captions with the same effect (or even better) as Television. libaribcaption is written in C++17 but also provides C interfaces to make it easier to integrate into video players.
+libaribcaption provides decoder and renderer for handling ARIB STD-B24 based broadcast captions, making it possible for general players to render ARIB captions with the same effect (or even better) as Television. libaribcaption is written in C++17 but also provides C interfaces to make it easier to integrate into video players.
+It is a lightweight library that only depends on libfreetype and libfontconfig in the worst case.

 libaribcaption is a cross-platform library that works on various platforms, including but not limited to:
 - Windows 7+